jgmodgoh/jgmodgoh.github.io/about.md

 .... for a start ....

-Personal website to organize, pen and visualize my thoughts
+Personal website to focus, pen and visualize my thoughts on programming.

-I enjoy experimenting with:
+I enjoy developing in:

 * Ruby
 * R
-* Javascript
+* JavaScript